Where can I get an interest-free loan?

 Interest-free purchase credit cards don’t charge interest for purchases for a set period.
 However, after the end of that period, the credit card’s standard interest rate will kick in and be applied to any remaining balance.

-Because of the enticing 0% promotional interest rate, this type of credit card tends to have a slightly higher interest rate than others.
+They are typically only available to people with good or excellent credit scores and because of the enticing 0% promotional interest rate, this type of credit card tends to have a slightly higher interest rate than others.

 That is why it is so important that you read the fine print when applying for a credit card.